Why Australia is Still an Attractive Move for General Practitioners

-Patient Attitude: Sad to say, patients in the UK seem to share the malaise surrounding the NHS and despite having to pay less (or not at all) for the service, there seems to be dissatisfaction - or at least a lack of appreciation for the treatment that the NHS provides.
-Doctors are the first point of complaint and many referred to the emotionally draining effect of managing patients expectation.
+- Patient Attitude: Sad to say, patients in the UK seem to share the malaise surrounding the NHS and despite having to pay less (or not at all) for the service, there seems to be dissatisfaction - or at least a lack of appreciation for the treatment that the NHS provides.
+Doctors are the first point of complaint and many refer to the emotionally draining effect of managing patients' expectations.
 Doctors in Australia seem to enjoy a higher level of respect as professionals.

 Granted, the members of my sample group have already made the move so are inclined to talk positively about their decision, though none came back saying that they had regretted their most recent career move (except the ones who have already returned to the UK).
-Doctors do look to Australia for better employment options, relaxed lifestyle, warmer climate and access to the beach.
+Doctors do look to Australia for better employment options, a relaxed lifestyle, a warmer climate, and access to the beach.

 “I have a great quality of life with regards to my work and my personal time.
 The life I imagined is the life I’m living and I feel my future will be based in Australia.” - Dr Sumana Chadalavada

 It is wonderful hearing from many GPs who are now thriving in Australia.
 In the same breath, it is truly sad to hear about the toxic environment for doctors in the UK.
 I trained there and remember the pride and confidence in the British public health system felt by all staff, as well as the community.
 Some of that pride remains - one comment that stood out was this: "the NHS is a fantastic institution, but very abused and undervalued...", which I think sums up the current sentiment.